 My Weekly Tasks in Between Processing New Inventories

 Oh, man!
 You have to be very patient once you decide to do this as your side hustle or as your full-time gig as you will find yourself receiving questions about a variety of stuff even if you already provided that information on your posts.
 Some of the questions that I frequently get include:

 - Material/Type of Fabric

-- Does the fabric stretches or not?
+- Does the fabric stretch or not?

 - Cost of shipping

-And also, people asking for discounts which I’ll be happy to give especially to those who buy multiple items.
+Also, people asking for discounts which I’ll be happy to give especially to those who buy multiple items.

 One thing I like about eBay and Carousell is that you can provide feedback to each other.
 This is to ensure that all buyers and sellers are legit people and not scammers.
 Having a lot of feedback ensures your prospective customers that you will really ship the items to them.